 That amount of performance hit, especially in a business-critical system, is not something to be sniffed at.
 That’s just one of the many possible side effects of a patch.
 Some patches can even spawn new vulnerabilities or cause systems to crash – in turn also causing downtime.

 These eventualities are the reasons why patches need to go through intensive quality assurance testing.
 They need to be verified, reviewed and validated to ensure that they were installed successfully or whether they have any negative impact on the system.

 But because QA processes can take time, there exists a conflict between patching and quality assurance.
 On one hand, companies need to secure their software assets using technical tools and employee training.
-And on the other, they also need to give ample time for QA to run tests and determine possible impact to operations and the presence of new vulnerabilities.
+And on the other, they also need to give ample time for QA to run tests and determine the possible impact to operations and the presence of new vulnerabilities.

 These conflicts can be resolved through proper patch management.

 Patch management is a crucial and sophisticated process that should never be taken lightly.
 Here are four patch management mistakes many companies are guilty of doing.